-In 2017, Sveaskog made a decision on a new green framework.
+In 2017, Sveaskog made a decision on a green framework.
 The principles behind the framework are called the "Green Bond Principles" and aim to promote investment in projects that provide environmental sustainability.
 Sveaskog's framework has been reviewed by Det Norske Veritas - GL.

 In 2017, SEK 1 billion was issued under the framework.
-In 2018, Sveaskog did not issue any new green bonds, but in April 2019, a total of SEK 1.1 billion was issued, and in 2020, a further total of SEK 1.7 billion was issued.

-This year, 2021, Sveaskog has issued SEK 1.1 billion in green bonds.
-There was a lot of interest, and the bonds were primarily placed with investors from Sweden and Finland.
+In 2018, Sveaskog did not issue any new green bonds, but in April 2019, a total of SEK 1.1 billion was issued, Issues, SEK billion and in 2020, a further total of SEK 1.7 billion was issued.
+In 2021, Sveaskog issued SEK 1.1 billion in green bonds, and in 2022, a total of SEK 900 million was issued.